asphalt-framework/asphalt/docs/userguide/deployment.rst

 The ``component`` section defines the type of the root component using the specially processed ``type`` option.
-You can either specify a setuptools entry point name (from the ``asphalt.components`` namespace) or a text reference like ``module:class`` (see :func:`~asphalt.core.util.resolve_reference` for details).
+You can either specify a setuptools entry point name (from the ``asphalt.components`` namespace) or a text reference like ``module:class`` (see :func:`~asphalt.core.utils.resolve_reference` for details).
 The rest of the keys in this section are passed directly to the constructor of the ``MyRootComponent`` class.

 The ``components`` section within ``component`` is processed in a similar fashion.